 - Bertha Rawls started lucky Duck Nursery for black children.
 She worked without pay and the Neighborhood Youth Corps placed five students there to help.
 J. Ralph Wright was president of Lucky Duck’s Board of Directors.
 W. B. Shearer headed a capitol fund drive for the nursery.
 Mrs. Mildred Henderson headed a drive to organize volunteers to assist and Mrs. William Randall gave land for a new facility.

 - B. 94-142 passes.
 The House Education Committee put out a “do pass” on a bill in the Georgia General Assembly to mandate educational opportunities to handicapped children.
 Senator Bobby Rowan brought it to the Senate where it passed 51-0.
 “Let’s give these children their rights,” House passes 192-0.
 A long fight finally pays off – handicapped children can go to public school.

 - Vineville Methodist, Vineville Presbyterian, Forest Hills Methodist, St. Francis Episcopal, and Riverside Methodist established an interdenominational Sunday school class taught at Vineville Baptist Church by Mr. J.D.
 Brown.
 Classes were later started at Second Baptist Church and Houston Avenue Assembly of God.

 - Macon Jaycees plan to raise $26,000 for another building on College Drive to include two classrooms, infirmary, and lounge.

 - Youth ARC formed.

-- Louise Young retired and Helen Glawson succeeded her as director.
+- Helen Glawson succeeded Louise Young as director.

-- Six temporary staff positions are funded through the CETA program and a grant is received to fund an Infant Stimulation Program.
+- Six temporary staff positions funded through the CETA program.

 - Porter Fund and Community Development money received to obtain a new building on Sheraton Drive for MARC offices and expansion of workshop (Star Industries).